josegonzalez/python-github-backup/README.rst

 Some errors will block the backup run by exiting the script. e.g. receiving a 403 Forbidden error from the Github API.

-If the incremental argument is used, this will result in the next backup only requesting API data since the last blocked/failed run.
-Potentially causing unexpected large amounts of missing data.
+If the incremental argument is used, per-resource checkpoints are only advanced after that resource's backup work completes.
+A blocking error can still abort the overall run, but repositories and resources that were not processed will keep their previous checkpoints.

 It's therefore recommended to only use the incremental argument if the output/result is being actively monitored, or complimented with periodic full non-incremental runs, to avoid unexpected missing data in a regular backup runs.